Do you need to write a paper or cite some sources in APA style? Don't panic! This page will guide you through.

 Feel free to visit the library or to get in touch with us for individualized help!
 Chat, email, and phone information is in the box on the far right. →

 Look at the official APA Style blog, which has tons of detailed information as well as blog posts addressing specific topics.
+APA Style also has a guide on setting up your paper in APA format which could be useful!

 If you don't need to do a whole paper in APA style, and just need to know how to cite your sources, check out this handout about building your reference page.
 It includes the basics on how to build citations for books, articles, and websites, as well as a sample reference page.